Maharajah Teenage Rock Band, or What About the Calling?

 If, on YouTube, I wrote ‘All rights reserved,’ it’s only because the thought that another might reap the harvest of one’s work or ideas (and we all have heard of people becoming millionnaires from just one song) is too hellish to be borne by a man, but in no way does it mean that I am convinced our ideas, our inspirations were successfully embodied in our music, especially in these recordings.
-I won’t find the proper conditions again to give it another try, so I’m leaving these ideas to the world such as they are here incarnate.
+I won’t likely find the conditions again to give it another try, so I leave these ideas to the world such as they are here incarnate.

-A last word on that wrecked calling of us young people.
-The idea that we could have made a living keeping writing songs was hardly credible, in the context, given the market open to a French band (even singing in English).
+A last word on that wrecked calling of young people.
+The idea that we could have made a living writing and playing songs was hardly credible, in the context, given the market open to a French band (even singing in English).
 For determined teenagers in U.K. or U.S. that seems far more credible, inasmuch as they’re offered a world market, potentially.
 In these countries you can drop out and make it to the top as an artist; not here.
 In these countries, thus, you can overcome petty-bourgeois prejudices; not here.
-Yet I don’t even envy those I’d call wonder dropouts (idea of a book called Wonder Dropouts: The Theory of the Leisure Underclass).
+Yet I don’t envy those I’d call wonder dropouts (idea of a book called Wonder Dropouts: The Theory of the Leisure Underclass).
 Many musicians I used to listen as a teenager, who were selling albums all over the world, today eke out an existence from various toils.
 They were and still are known worldwide: How is it possible that they have to toil in order to earn their bread?
-In whose motherf*ckers’ pockets did the money go?